apache/incubator-brooklyn/docs/use/examples/webcluster/webcluster.include.md

 {% endhighlight %}

 Then visit the webapp on port 8080, or the Brooklyn console on 8081.
 (Default credentials are admin/password.)
+Note that the installation may take some time, because the default deployment downloads the software from the official repos.
+You can monitor start-up activity for each entity in the ``Activity`` pane in the management console, and see more detail by tailing the log file (``tail -f brooklyn.log``).

 With appropriate setup (as described [here]({{ site.url }}/use/guide/management/index.html#startup-config)) this can also be deployed to your favourite cloud, let's pretend it's Amazon Ireland, as follows: